DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-11-01-accredited-bodies-research-round-3.md

 ---
 title: Accredited bodies research - Round 3
-description: Research on the role of accredited bodies and their relationships with their partner schools
+description: Research on the role of accredited bodies and their relationships with their partner schools.
 date: 2019-11-01
 related:
   items: